underscoreio/essential-scala/src/pages/implicits/organising.md

 ## Organising Type Class Instances

-In section we'll learn about the places the compiler searches for type class instances (implicit values), known as the *implicit scope*, and we'll discuss how to organise type class instances to make their use more convenient.
+In this section we'll learn about the places the compiler searches for type class instances (implicit values), known as the *implicit scope*, and we'll discuss how to organise type class instances to make their use more convenient.

 ### Implicit Scope